 The Bissell Crosswave Max is the last of the line.
 It’s boasted for its ability to easily pick up pet hair, dust and dirt along baseboards and in corners for a thorough clean.
 It comes with a self-cleaning cycle which flushes out dirt, hair and debris after each use.
 The Max model has a bigger capacity and brush roll than the Pet and Cordless model.

-Bissell Crosswave vs Hoover Zoom Cordless Upright Vacuum
+Bissell Crosswave vs Hoover Complete Upright Vacuum Cleaner

-Here’s a quick comparison of the Bissell Crosswave and Hoover Zoom Cordless Upright Vacuum:
+Here’s a quick comparison of the Bissell Crosswave and Hoover Complete Upright Vacuum Cleaner:

 General guide only